⚠️ Please note that sometimes links from this website will go directly to our main Low Incomes Tax Reform Group’s

 Just because you leave the UK, this does not mean that you ‘fall out’ of the UK tax system.
 It will all depend on whether you cease to be classed as UK tax ‘resident’ or not.
 You should note that here we are considering where you are resident for tax purposes – this may not be the same as for immigration purposes or where you consider you are resident under the ordinary, natural meaning of the word.

 Broadly, if you are UK tax resident, HMRC will want to know about your worldwide income, for example, earnings from a job in France even if those earnings are paid abroad and kept in a foreign bank account.
 Compare this to being UK tax non-resident, where you are still taxable, but only on UK source income – that is, income that arises in the UK, for example, bank interest from a savings account in the UK.

-There is a big difference in tax treatment for residents and non-residents, so it’s important to be clear about which category you fit into.
+There is a big difference in tax treatment for residents and non-residents, so it is important to be clear about which category you fit into.
 You can read more about the differences in HM Revenue & Customs' (HMRC) RDR1 booklet on GOV.UK.

 There is more information about how to decide your residence status in the section When is someone resident in the UK?.
 Although this is in the context of people arriving in the UK as opposed to leaving, it does include basic information on the Statutory Residency Test (SRT) for tax.
-There is also a guide to the SRT on the GOV.UK website.
+There is also an HMRC guide to the SRT on the GOV.UK website.

 The tests under the SRT are objective and depend on your specific circumstances.
 If you are leaving the UK, things start off relatively straightforwardly under the SRT in that: